Social Care Training

 The page below brings together articles, national guidelines and best practice relevant to frailty and is frequently reviewed and updated by the BGS Clinical Quality Committee and the Frailty in Urgent Care Settings Special Interest Group (SIG).

-For further information, please click on the link below.
+For more information on Anticipatory Medicine and ECHO, click on the link below.

 ICS Care Home Deterioration Pack